mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 AWS strongly recommends that default security groups restrict all inbound and outbound traffic, even though they cannot be deleted.
 This is because inadvertently assigning a new AWS resource to the default security group can lead to unauthorized access if it has open rules.

 If your are following this best practice (which you should), you'll need to create a security group/security group rule to allow access from the VPN to your target resource.
+Adjust the ingress rules (port, protocol) based on the resource you need to access (e.g., port 5432 for PostgreSQL).

 ```
 resource "aws_security_group" "allow_ssh" {